Crafty-The-Fox/djh-leaderboard-patches/Guides/How to install megamix patches (for advanced users).md

-#How to install megamix patches
+#How To Install Megamix Patches

 (This guide is for advanced users ONLY!)

 First, download [this](http://https://raw.githubusercontent.com/Crafty-The-Fox/djh-ledaerboard-patches/main/Patches/megamix%20patch.txt "this") and look for the custom megamix you want to set scores on the leaderboard for.
 Once you find that, search for the ID of the custom in empiremode.xml.
 When you see the leaderboard ID, copy paste it in like this: ![Image](https://github.com/Crafty-The-Fox/djh-ledaerboard-patches/blob/main/Guides/images/leaderbaord%20megamix.JPG?raw=true)